-July 17, 2018 -- Toronto Real Estate Board President Garry Bhaura announced that the average selling price for condominium apartments sold through TREB's MLS® System in the second quarter of 2018 was up by 5.4 per cent year-over-year to $561,338.
+TORONTO, January 28, 2018 -- Toronto Real Estate Board President Garry Bhaura announced that Greater Toronto Area REALTORS® reported 5,191 condominium apartment sales through TREB's MLS® System in the fourth quarter of 2018.
+This result was down by 9.9 per cent compared to the last three months of 2017.

 New condominium apartment listings entered into TREB's MLS® System were down by more than sales on a year-over-year basis – dropping 11.2 per cent from 8,186 in Q4 2017 to 7,272 in Q4 2018.
 This points to tighter market conditions at the end of 2018 compared to year-end 2017.

 "The condominium apartment segment was the best-performing segment in terms of annual average rates of price growth in 2018.
 Condos represent a relatively affordable housing option.
 With a substantial decrease in listings in 2018, competition between intending buyers remained strong.
 This supported average price growth well-above the rate of inflation and annual rates of price growth reported for other ground-oriented home types," said Mr. Bhaura.